dsuch/pymqi/docs/examples.rst

 Notes:

 * Connecting with username/password credentials was added in PyMQI 1.5

-* The functionality requires WebSphere MQ 8.0+ queue managers
+* The functionality requires IBM MQ 8.0+ queue managers

 ===============================
 Connecting in bindings mode